 Up until its merger with the Ministry of Foreign Affairs in February 2016, the former Ministry of International Co-operation and Development, created in 2013, maintained overall responsibility for setting policy, geographical and sectoral priorities; identifying modalities and mechanisms for foreign aid distribution and implementation; and documenting aid flows.
 In December 2016 the Ministry of Foreign Affairs and International Cooperation launched the UAE’s new development co-operation strategy for 2017-21 (Government of the United Arab Emirates, 2016).

-In 2013, the UAE provided its bilateral co-operation mostly to Egypt, followed by Pakistan, Jordan, Morocco, the West Bank and Gaza Strip, Afghanistan and Yemen.
-The main sectors of the UAE’s bilateral development co-operation are general programme assistance, economic infrastructure and education, health and population sectors.
+In 2015, the UAE provided its bilateral co-operation mostly to Egypt, Yemen, Jordan, Iraq, Morocco, Sudan and Pakistan.
+The main sectors of the UAE’s bilateral disbursements were programme assistance, economic infrastructure (energy and transport) and humanitarian aid.
 The UAE provides its bilateral programme mostly in the form of grants.

-Multilateral ODA accounted for 0.4% of the country’s total ODA in 2013, provided primarily through the Global Alliance for Vaccines and Immunizations (GAVI, 49%) and the United Nations (46%).
+Multilateral ODA accounted for 1% of the country’s total ODA in 2015, provided primarily through the United Nations (75%).
+The UAE is a Participant in the Development Assistance Committee.